phalcon/documentation/docs/performance.md

 ## Overview
 A poorly written application will always have poor performance.
 A very common way for developers to increase the performance of their application is:

-> just throw more hardware to it
+!!! info "Solution?"

-{: .alert .alert-info }
+    just throw more hardware to it

 The problem with the above approach is two fold.
 For starters, in most cases the owner is the one that will incur the additional costs.
 The second issue is that there comes a time that one can no longer upgrade the hardware and will have to resort to load balancers, docker swarms etc. which will skyrocket costs.